DC 2 June 7-11: ages 5-11 FULL, PSL Bus FULL | DC 3 June 14-18: ALL AGES FULL, PSL Bus FULL | DC 4 June 21-25: ages 5-11 FULL

 Summer dates are listed on the second page of the registration form.
 The registration forms can be found on their respective Day Camp or Resident Camp pages.

 Once weeks and/or busses are full, info will be posted on the site and can be found on all the summer camp pages—look for the link.
 This info can also be found on the registration forms.

 HOW DO I KNOW IF MY REGISTRATION WAS RECEIVED?

 We process registration forms in the order they are received.
-If a session you chose is full or if there is a problem with your registration we will call you immediately.
-After the registration is processed we will mail you a confirmation.
-Please allow 2 weeks from the date you sent your registration to receive your confirmation.
+If a session you chose is full or if there is a problem with your registration, we will call you immediately.
+After the registration is processed, you will receive an email confirmation.

 CABIN BUDDY REQUEST